A College Visit Checklist For a Valuable College Visit

 By Kimberly Yavorski

 As a parent of four very different children, I have visited all types of colleges: small liberal arts colleges, medium sized state schools, Ivies, and large state universities.
-Although each college is different, after a while, many of the information sessions sound the same.
+Although each college is different, after a while, the information sessions sound the same.
 You may find that your child rejects one college after another, or perhaps likes each new one even more than the last.
 Visiting colleges can be overwhelming and you may wonder how you are going to make it to the point where everyone involved decides which place is “the one.”

 1. Reserve Your Spots.
 Most schools prefer that you reserve a spot (some require it) for the events during your visit.
 Depending on the school, there may be a group information session and tour, or a private tour, and time to speak with an admissions officer.
 Some schools offer admissions interviews, others do not.
 In some cases, your child can sit in on a class or even stay overnight with a student.
 Many schools also have an open house, often on a Saturday, with more extensive programming.
 This information is usually spelled out on the “admissions” section of a college’s website.
 Typically, you can reserve a spot online, but don’t wait until the day of — or even the week before — as events can fill up, especially during the spring.